 Suzuki PH Reveals All-New Suzuki Dzire Prior to Official Unveiling

+Suzuki Philippines has revealed the all-new Suzuki Dzire prior to its official launch on June 27, and months after it debuted at the Manila International Auto Show in April.
 Last June 4-5, selected members of the motoring media got a glimpse of the one of the two highly-awaited unveiling after the Japanese carmaker scheduled a test drive at the Batangas Racing Circuit (BRC).